GEN Z’S JOURNEY IN HVAC: A Student’s Summer in the Trades

 Residential vs. Commercial

 While residential and commercial both have their pros and cons, I firmly believe that commercial work is more difficult.
 Not only is the scale much larger, but there are outside factors that get in the way.
-For example, while working at the construction site for a dentist office, sprinkler lines were installed directly where our duct was slated to go up.
+For example, while working at the construction site for a dentist’s office, sprinkler lines were installed directly where our duct was slated to go up.
 Many days of the summer hovered upwards of ninety degrees.
 It takes a certain level of grit to go out to the job day after day.
 I ended each day of commercial work covered in sweat, exhausted, and with a familiar, friendly goodbye between my coworkers.
-It felt good to work hard and to not be stuck inside all day.
+It felt good to work hard and not be stuck inside all day.
 At the end of the day, my rest felt earned.

 My Progression

 As a new Install Helper, there is a steep learning curve that one must overcome.
 When I started, I didn’t even know how to make my drill spin the right way.
 My tools were foreign to me; I had no clue what each was supposed to do.
 I’d follow my senior partner around almost like a dog, waiting for a command.
-I was not afraid to admit my ignorance, and often asked questions.
-Even so, it felt embarrassing, but I think it helped me reach understanding faster.
+I was not afraid to admit my ignorance and often asked questions.
+Even so, it felt embarrassing, but I think it helped me reach an understanding faster.

 After each day, my hands looked like someone had dragged razor blades across them.
 As time progressed, I looked at those marks with pride of a good day’s work.
-As more time progressed, I cut my hands less.
+As time progressed, I cut my hands less.
 Familiarity with my tools and their applications grew with time and practice.
 I didn’t constantly have to ask what to do.
 I knew my tasks, and I knew I could accomplish them.
 The work had grown on me, and I had grown better at it.

 Looking Forward